top of page

 3.A lake may be fished as many times as selected by CCBC membership

-4.For all CCBC tournaments, the lakes that are fished must be located within a 175-mile radius of Collin county, Texas, except the classic championship which will not exceed a radius of 250 miles.
+4.For all CCBC tournaments, the lakes that are fished must be located within a 175-mile radius of Collin County, Texas, except the classic championship which will not exceed a radius of 250 miles.

 5.CCBC tournaments are one (1) day tournaments unless voted by the CCBC membership to conduct a two (2) day tournament.